 Other Assets/Deferred Compensation - We hold investments in an irrevocable Rabbi Trust for our deferred compensation plan.
-The assets include both mutual fund investments and company-owned life insurance policies and are included in other assets in the accompanying Condensed Consolidated Balance sheets.
+The assets are primarily related to company-owned life insurance policies and are included in other assets in the accompanying Condensed Consolidated Balance sheets.
 Because the mutual funds and company-owned life insurance policies are combined in the plan, they are categorized as Level 2 in the fair value measurement hierarchy.
 The deferred compensation liability represents the investment options that the plan participants have designated to serve as the basis for measurement of the notional value of their accounts.
 Because the deferred compensation liability is intended to offset the plan assets, it is also categorized as Level 2 in the fair value measurement hierarchy.

-There were no transfers between levels within the fair value measurement hierarchy during the quarter ended December 31, 2018.
-I. INCOME TAXES
+There were no transfers between levels within the fair value measurement hierarchy during the quarter ended December 31, 2019.

+I. Leases